ambulantelab/gobilda/README.md

 Before downloading the desktop application, you’ll need to create a free Foxglove account.
 Once you're in, pay special attention to the Overview and Frameworks → ROS 2 sections of the documentation, as they’ll give you a solid foundation for integrating Foxglove with the tools we'll be using.

+(Finally, note that the ros-humble-foxglove-bridge package should have been installed on the Orin when you installed dependencies using the rosdep commands.)

 ## Workspace Structure
 ### Packages
 #### 'gobilda_robot'